Harnessing Omni-Channel Routing for better customer experience

 The Omni-Channel Routing feature of Salesforce has been evolving over the years to allow cases to be assigned to the correct agent.
-Being able to direct cases to a specific queue which had the agents as members was long sufficient for call centers.
+Being able to direct cases to a specific queue which had the agents as members were long sufficient for call centres.

 Take advantage of Skill Based Routing

-The idea is that a skill can be anything related to the case and the agent can have many skills depending on their experience and speciality.
+The idea is that a skill can be anything related to the case, and the agent can have many skills depending on their experience and speciality.
 This allows the cases to be assigned to the best agent for that particular case.
-The priority of cases can also be handled allowing urgent cases to be dealt with first.
-Another great option is to prioritize a channel with a live agent so that you don’t leave the customers waiting.
+The priority of cases can also be handled, allowing urgent cases to be dealt with first.
+Another great option is to prioritise a channel with a live agent so that you don’t leave the customers waiting.

 1) Skills are dictated by the amount of data you have on the case.
-The less data you have the less skills you generally can define.
+The less data you have, the fewer skills you generally can define.

 2) If you have different call centre operations using Service Cloud and Omni-Channel, always consider a unified approach to the Omni-Channel processes to meet the needs of all business units.